keedio/AvroRepoKafkaProducerTest/README.md

 ==================================

 ## Use
-   - Edit resources/config.properties with the rights IP and Ports where you are running kafka brokers and the schema repo,
+   - Edit resources/config.properties with the rights IP and Ports where you are running kafka brokers and the schema repo. metadata.broker.list=hadoop-manager:9092
-         * metadata.broker.list=hadoop-manager:9092
-         * etl.schema.registry.url=http://hadoop-manager:2876/schema-repo
+     etl.schema.registry.url=http://hadoop-manager:2876/schema-repo

+     Execute run.sh -> The ID of the message received is printed in console, test sending de the same message (so receives same ID), and send some different schemas (diferrent ID will be received).
+To send different messages edit the property avro.schema.file=resources/testSchema1.avsc
+     3 test schema avsc files are included in resources. (donm't ise other than included in resources folder)